Ptolemy of Lucca

-Bartholomew of Lucca, born Bartolomeo Fiadoni, and also known as Tolomeo da Lucca or Ptolemy da Lucca (c.
+Tolomeo Fiadoni (better known as Ptolemy of Lucca, sometimes Bartholomew of Lucca; c.
 1236 – c.
-1327), was a medieval Italian historian.
+1327) was an Italian historian and political theorist.

 Biography

+Ptolemy was born in Lucca in the 1230s.
+The year 1236 is given in late sources, but may well stem from an accurate tradition.
+His Italian given name was Tolomeo, variously spelled "Tolomeus", "Tholomeus", "Thollomeus", "Ptolomeus" and "Ptholomeus" in the Latin documents of the time.
+One document gives his name as Bartolomeus de Luca and several modern scholars have called him Bartholomew, but this is probably a hypercorrection of his unusual name.
+His family name was Fiadoni.
+They were a non-noble but wealthy merchant family.
+Ptolemy's relationship to other recorded Fiadonis is uncertain.
+He was probably the son of Rayno and brother of Homodeo.
+He had a niece named Tolomea.

-Born in Lucca, probably in 1236, at an early age Bartholomew entered the Dominican Order.
-He was distinguished for piety, and his intense application to study, for which reasons he won the respect and warm friendship of St. Thomas Aquinas.
+At an early age Ptolemy entered the Dominican Order.
+He was distinguished for piety, and his intense application to study, for which reasons he won the respect and warm friendship of Thomas Aquinas.
 He was not only his disciple, but also his confidant and confessor.
-In 1272 he accompanied St. Thomas from Rome to Naples where he still was in 1274, when the news of his master's death at Fossa Nuova reached him.
+In 1272 he accompanied Aquinas from Rome to Naples where he still was in 1274, when the news of his master's death at Fossa Nuova reached him.
 He was elected prior of the convent of his native city in 1288.
 At Naples (1294), he took an active part in the public demonstration which was made to prevent Pope Celestine V from resigning.